lauraspberry/lauraspberry/README.md

 * The curriculum I'm building for next year's [CS Kickstart](https://cs-kickstart.berkeley.edu/index.html) program :bear:
 ⚡ Fun fact: One day (post-COVID), I hope to travel the world! :earth_americas: :dizzy: :sparkles: aha -->

+This summer, I interned at ⚡ [Emerge](http://emerge.io/) to develop and design 3D Virtual Reality experiences using the Unity Game Engine.

 😄 From these projects, I've worked with Python, Java, Javascript, HTML/CSS, Ruby on Rails, React, C#, as well as developer tools such as Unity, React, Flask, and Bootstrap to develop software!